nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 - **Increased Scalability**: Cloud platforms allow you to instantly and dynamically allocate IT resources, on demand.
 This allows cloud consumers to scale their cloud-based IT resources to meet fluctuations and processing spikes automatically or manually.
 Likewise, cloud-based IT resources can be released (automatically or manually) as processing demands decrease.

-- **Increased Availability and Reliability**: By leveraging cloud environments to make IT resources highly available and reliable, organizations are able to increase customer service quality guarantees and further reduce or avoid potential business losses arising from unexpected runtime errors.
+- **Increased Availability and Reliability**: By leveraging cloud environments to make IT resources highly available and reliable, organizations can increase customer service quality guarantees and further reduce or avoid potential business losses arising from unexpected runtime errors.

 In particular:
   - An IT resource with higher availability is accessible for longer periods of time (for example, 22 hours on a 24 hour day).
 Providers generally offer "resilient" IT resources for which they can guarantee high levels of availability.